ElliotKillick/qvm-create-windows-qube/README.md

         - Note that `libguestfs` cannot write (an answer file) to an ISO which is why we cannot use this library until we no longer need to create a whole new ISO to add the answer file to it
 - [x] Follow [this](https://www.whonix.org/wiki/Other_Operating_Systems) Whonix documentation to make Windows-Whonix-Workstation
 - [ ] Add functionality for `create-media.sh` to add MSUs (Microsoft Update standalone packages) to be installed during the Windows PE pass ("Installing updates...") of Windows setup
-    - We could fix currently not working QWT installation for old Windows 7 SP1 and Windows Server 2008 R2 ISOs using [KB4474419](https://github.com/QubesOS/qubes-issues/issues/3585#issuecomment-521280301) to add SHA-256 support
+    - We could fix currently not working QWT installation for old Windows 7 SP1 and Windows Server 2008 R2 ISOs using [KB4474419](https://github.com/QubesOS/qubes-issues/issues/3585#issuecomment-521280301) to add SHA-256 driver signing support
-    - Allows us to get rid of `allow-drivers.vbs` hack by fixing SHA-256 automatic driver installation bug
         - The other option is to have Xen sign their drivers with SHA-1 as well, which other driver vendors seem to do, but is not ideal from a security standpoint
+    - Allows us to get rid of `allow-drivers.vbs` hack by fixing SHA-256 automatic driver installation bug in newer versions of Windows 7 with KB2921916 (see `allow-drivers.vbs` for details)
+        - This Windows bug was intentionally patched and unpatched by Microsoft in an attempt to force enterprises to upgrade to Windows 10
     - Patch a couple Windows security bugs?
-        - Patch BlueKeep for Windows 7 out-of-the-box
+        - Patch BlueKeep for Windows 7 out of the box
-        - Windows Server 2008 R2 base ISO is also vulnerable to ETERNALBLUE and BlueKeep out-of-the-box
+        - Windows Server 2008 R2 base ISO is also vulnerable to ETERNALBLUE and BlueKeep out of the box
         - Probably not worth getting into that, users should just update the VM upon making it
 - [ ] Headless mode
     - Help wanted
         - What mechanism is there to accomplish this in Qubes?
 Something in Qubes GUI agent/daemon?
 - [ ] Package this project so its delivery can be made more streamlined and secure through `qubes-dom0-update`
     - Coming to Qubes R4.1
-- [ ] Consider adding ReactOS support as an open source alternative to Windows
+- [ ] Add [ReactOS](https://reactos.org) support as an open source alternative to Windows
     - This would be a good at least until a [ReactOS template is made](https://github.com/QubesOS/qubes-issues/issues/2809)
     - Perhaps ReactOS developers may want to use this to develop ReactOS
     - Or maybe just add ReactOS as a template (outside of this project)
         - However, someone would have to maintain this template
-        - Also, there may not be much point if QWT/Xen PV drivers don't work
+        - Also, there may not be much point if QWT/Xen drivers don't work
             - At least for basic features like copy/paste and file transfer
     - Interest from both sides
         - [Qubes OS](https://github.com/QubesOS/qubes-issues/issues/2809)